Fair Labor Standards Act (FLSA)

 Certain professional positions, such as teachers, doctors, veterinarians, and lawyers, do not have to meet the salary threshold to be considered exempt.
 This teaching exemption applies to faculty titles and others such as Graduate Assistant - Teaching.
 Graduate Assistant - Research are also in a special category due to being engaged in research while obtaining an advanced degree under the supervision of a faculty member.

-All hours must be entered in Workday through the Workday Time Worklet or in Kronos.
-Non-exempt employees are paid overtime for hours worked over 40 in the work week (Sunday - Saturday).
-Non-exempt employees earn FLSA overtime whenever the hours they actually work in a workweek exceed 40.
-FLSA can only be earned for hours worked.
 Paid leave—such as vacation and paid sick leave—and holidays do not count when determining FLSA overtime hours.
-This is not a pro-ratable number of hours; part-time non-exempt employees must work over 40 hours in a workweek before they are paid overtime or accrue overtime compensatory time (comp time).
+This is not a pro-ratable number of hours; part-time non-exempt employees must work over 40 hours in a workweek before they are paid overtime or accrue overtime compensatory time (federal comp time).
 Since Texas A&M University is a public institution, we can give federal comp time in lieu of overtime payment.
-Overtime compensatory time has a maximum accrual, which is normally 240 hours except for employees who work in public safety, emergency response, or seasonal activities.
+Federal compensatory time has a maximum accrual, which is normally 240 hours except for employees who work in public safety, emergency response, or seasonal activities.
 These employees can accrue 480 hours.
 Any overtime worked beyond those limits must be paid until the compensatory time bank can be reduced.

 State compensatory time (state comp time) is awarded if an employee hasn’t worked over 40 hours, but the total hours worked and hours of paid leave or holiday pay exceed 40 hours.
 State comp time is 1 hour of time for every hour over 40 (combined work and paid absence) in a workweek.

-The line for Comp Time Banked should be reviewed.
-If it says No, comp time will be paid out; if it says Yes, the hours will be banked.
-Click the Edit button to change the Other ID preference.
-Note that if the change is made after a timesheet deadline, the change will not take effect until the next pay period.
-If the employee does not have the option of Comp Time Banked in their other IDs, click Edit > Edit Other IDs then click the plus (+) sign to a line to type in Comp Time Banked to add to the list of other IDs.
+If the employee does not have the option of Comp Time Banked in their other IDs, click Edit>Edit Other IDs then click the plus (+) sign to a line to type in Comp Time Banked to add to the list of other IDs.
 The employee can then specify if they want the comp time banked (yes) or paid (no).

 To register for TrainTraq courses, visit TrainTraq in your Single Sign On (SSO) menu.